tableau/gradle-test-timeout/README.md

 ## Limitations

 * Due to the nature of JUnit4 Rules, cannot prevent deadlocks/hangs in test class initialization. this is most noticable with runners that do a lot of heavy lifting during this phase like [SpringJUnit4ClassRunner](https://docs.spring.io/autorepo/docs/spring-framework/3.2.8.RELEASE/javadoc-api/org/springframework/test/context/junit4/SpringJUnit4ClassRunner.html)
 * Only works on JVM languages.
 Only tested against Java.
 * Only works on JUnit4 based test runners.
 Untested with JUnit5 legacy engine or Spock but it might work
 * The timeout is implemented as a Junit4 [Rule](https://github.com/junit-team/junit4/wiki/rules), so it changes the thread the test itself runs in.
-So certain kinds of state-leackage between tests or [ThreadLocal](https://docs.oracle.com/javase/8/docs/api/java/lang/ThreadLocal.html) variables
+So certain kinds of state-leackage between tests or usage of [ThreadLocal](https://docs.oracle.com/javase/8/docs/api/java/lang/ThreadLocal.html) variables may necessitate some modification of test code to continue working.

 ## How It Works

 This project uses [asm](http://asm.ow2.io/) to modify the bytecode produced by normal compilation for tests to add a JUnit4 [Timeout](https://junit.org/junit4/javadoc/4.12/org/junit/rules/Timeout.html) [Rule](https://junit.org/junit4/javadoc/4.12/org/junit/Rule.html).

 This effectively takes a test class like this one: